Jimmy Stewart looked back on his service as a WWII bomber pilot as one of the greatest experiences of his life.

 Stewart faced a difficult decision.
 He could stay with the rest of the formation on the correct course, or he could follow his errant lead squadron.
 A two-squadron formation would be much more vulnerable, but a single squadron didn’t have much of a chance at all.
 He chose to stay with the 389th and add the defensive power of his own guns to theirs.

 Stewart experienced what was probably his closest brush with death on February 25, during a nine-hour mission to Furth, unescorted most of the way.
-On that flight for the first time waist gunners on the lead planes hurled bundles of chaff overboard to try to fool the German radar-directed anti-aircraft guns.
+For the first time, waist gunners in the lead planes hurled bundles of chaff overboard to try to fool the German radar-directed anti-aircraft guns.
 It only succeeded in attracting them.
 Whenever they threw a bundle out, the flak became more accurate.
 The Germans hit the bombers with everything they had on that mission, including anti-aircraft rockets.

 The 445th hit its target, but on the way home a flak shell burst in the belly of Stewart’s Liberator, directly behind the nose wheel.
 Somehow the B-24 kept on flying—all the way back to base.
 But when the shrapnel-perforated bomber landed, its fuselage buckled.
 Just in front of the wing at the flight deck, the airplane cracked open like an egg.
 The crew climbed out, unhurt, and looked over their crippled aircraft.
 In his characteristically understated fashion, Stewart mused to a bystander, “Sergeant, somebody sure could get hurt in one of those damned things.”